-- take appropriate measures to address sustainability issues including social and environmental matters; - develop a basic policy for the company's sustainability initiatives from the perspective of increasing corporate value over the mid to long- term; and - appropriately disclose its initiatives regarding sustainability in its management strategies and provide information on investments in human capital and intellectual properties.
-In particular, a listed company on the Prime Market is encouraged to collect the necessary data to analyse the impact of the risks and earning opportunities related to climate change on its business activities and profits and to enhance the disclosure based on the TCFD recommendation or an equivalent framework.
-Under the FIEA, publicly traded companies (in this context, listed companies and other companies that are required to file annual securities reports yukashoken-hokokusho under the FIEA) are required to disclose their notion and efforts on sustainability in annual securities reports.
-This disclosure requirement, which was introduced in 2023, spans the following four categories: (i) governance, (ii) strategy, (iii) risk management, and (iv) indexes and goals.
-Among these categories, publicly traded companies are required to disclose "governance" and "risk management".
-On the other hand, they are expected to consider whether "strategy" and "indexes and goals" should also be disclosed based on materiality of the disclosure, although it is generally recommended.
-In addition, there are several reports or guidance to be referred to for the purposes of enhancing disclosure of non-financial information including ESG elements, such as TCFD Guidance 3.0 and the recommended disclosure examples issued by the Financial Services Agency.
-Contributed by: Hiroshi Mitoma, Tomohiko Iwasaki and Kosuke Hamaguchi, Nagashima Ohno & Tsunematsu 3.
-Management of the Company 3.1 Bodies or Functions Involved in Governance and Management Shareholder Meeting/Directors/Board of Directors All joint stock companies are required to have a shareholder meeting and directors.
+- take appropriate measures to address sustainability issues, including social and environmental matters; - develop a basic policy for the company's sustainability initiatives from the perspective of increasing corporate value over the mid- to long-term; and - appropriately disclose its initiatives regarding sustainability in its management strategies Contributed by: Hiroshi Mitoma, Tomohiko Iwasaki and Kosuke Hamaguchi, Nagashima Ohno & Tsunematsu and provide information on investments in human capital and intellectual properties.
+In particular, a listed company on the Prime Market is encouraged to collect the necessary data to analyse the impact of the risks and earning opportunities related to climate change on its business activities and profits and to enhance the disclosure based on the Task Force on Climate-related Financial Disclosures (TCFD) recommendation or an equivalent framework.
+Under the FIEA, publicly traded companies (in this context, listed companies and other companies that are required to file annual securities reports under the FIEA) are required to disclose their notion and efforts on sustainability in annual securities reports.
+This disclosure requirement spans the following four categories: - · governance; - strategy; - risk management; and - · indexes and goals.

+In addition, in response to the establishment of the inaugural global sustainability disclosure standards (IFRS S1 and IFRS S2) by the International Sustainability Standards Board in June 2023, the Sustainability Standards Board of Japan established the sustainability disclosure standards (the "SSBJ Standards") in March 2025.
+The SSBJ Standards, which can be applied voluntarily at this point, are expected to be adopted in the legal disclosure regime.
+3. Management of the Company 3.1 Bodies or Functions Involved in Governance and Management Shareholder Meeting/Directors/Board of Directors All joint stock companies are required to have a shareholder meeting and directors.
 If a company has a board of directors, it must appoint three or more directors.
 A listed company is required to have a board of directors.
-A company may have one of the following bodies: - a statutory auditor kansayaku and, as the case may be, a board of statutory auditors kansayakkai; - an audit and supervisory committee kansatou-iinkai; and - nominating and other committees shimeiiinkai-tou.
+A company may have one of the following bodies: - a statutory auditor and, as the case may be, a board of statutory auditors; - · an audit and supervisory committee; and - nominating and other committees.